panCtrlV/bigDataStat-book/appendix/virtualbox_networking.md

 The network frames sent out by the guest operating system are received by VirtualBox's NAT engine, which extracts the TCP/IP data and resends it using the host operating system.
 To an application on the host, or to another computer on the same network as the host, it looks like the data was sent by the VirtualBox application on the host, using an IP address belonging to the host.
 VirtualBox listens for replies to the packages sent, and repacks and resends them to the guest machine on its private network.

+The virtual machine receives its network address and configuration on the private network from a DHCP server integrated into VirtualBox.
+The IP address thus assigned to the virtual machine is usually on a completely different network than the host.
+As more than one card of a virtual machine can be set up to use NAT, the first card is connected to the private network 10.0.2.0, the second card to the network 10.0.3.0 and so on.
+If you need to change the guest-assigned IP range for some reason, please refer to [VirtualBox manual page “Fine-tuning the VirtualBox NAT engine”](https://www.virtualbox.org/manual/ch09.html#changenat).

 ---